 2016 Election Brings New Highs For Marijuana Lovers

-November 11, 2016 (Fault Lines) – One prediction is safe on election day; half of America is going to be pissed.
+November 11, 2016 (Fault Lines) – One prediction is safe on election day; half of America is going to be annoyed.
 According to every Facebook feed and tweet, that definitely came true this week.
-People seem really pissed.
+People seem really annoyed.
 Too bad.
 In all the shrill screaming about the election, a major political victory in eight states has been ignored.
 Kind of a buzz kill.

 Those states had marijuana referendums on the ballot.
 So while you are screaming about whether this election is the end of the world or the beginning of a new prosperity, eight states actually are making America great again.
 And by “great,” of course, I mean “high”.

 Cannabis has been around for thousands of years but has recently become something of a buzzword.
 People have been campaigning for decades to make cannabis products legal and there is now more evidence than ever showing its benefits.
 These benefits have become so profound that cannabis has been legalized in some U.S. States for medicinal use only.
 This means that people can have access to cannabis to help them with a medical problem, as long as they have a medical marijuana card.
 Here is a medical marijuana card florida citizens can get, should they need it.
 We encourage people to become better informed about the industry and ask questions that will help them learn more about everything from marijuana to CBD to terpenes.
 You might be wondering what’s the difference between marijuana and CBD?
 What Are Terpenes?
 What laws are currently in place?
 And all of these are relevant to the current debate.